 Methods to Create a Total Row in Google Sheets

 There are two methods to create a total row in Google Sheets: using the AutoSum feature and using a formula.
-(See Also: How To Increase Size Of Column In Google Sheets)
+(See Also: How To Add Data In A Column In Google Sheets)

 Method 1: Using the AutoSum Feature